Michaelgwei86/kubernetes/Kubernetes/README.md

         name: fluentd-elasticsearch
     spec:
       tolerations:
-      # these tolerations are to have the daemonset runnable on control plane nodes
+      # These tolerations are to have the daemonset runnable on control plane nodes
       # remove them if your control plane nodes should not run pods
       - key: node-role.kubernetes.io/control-plane
         operator: Exists